MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Skype/SfbOnline/audio-conferencing-in-office-365/see-a-list-of-audio-conferencing-numbers.md

   - [使用 Windows PowerShell 管理 Office 365 的最佳方式](https://go.microsoft.com/fwlink/?LinkId=525142)

-- Windows PowerShell 具有很多好处中快速、 简便起见和生产力通过只使用 Office 365 管理中心中的，如时要进行设置更改多个用户一次。 请在以下主题中了解这些优点：
+- Windows PowerShell has many advantages in speed, simplicity, and productivity over only using the Office 365 admin center, such as when you are making setting changes for many users at one time.
+Learn about these advantages in the following topics:

   - [Windows PowerShell 和 Skype for Business Online 简介](https://go.microsoft.com/fwlink/?LinkId=525039)